 What do I need to bring for the overnight stay in the residence halls?

 Bedding and towels are provided.
-Please bring any personal belongings you desire.
-We recommend a light jacket and umbrella if the weather calls for rain.
+Please bring any personal belongings you desire and we recommend a light jacket and umbrella if the weather calls for rain.

 Is it mandatory for students to spend the night?